VillageR88/cwrap-framework/README.md

 CLog - 02.01.2025:
 CWrap has now entered the release candidate phase.
 The focus will be on finalizing the documentation, fixing any remaining bugs, and preparing for the official release.
 This phase is crucial to ensure that the framework is stable and ready for production use.

+CLog - 14.01.2025:
+I have removed the GUI from the latest version of CWrap.
+It is now only accessible via older versions.
+This decision was made to streamline the framework and focus on enhancing core functionalities and performance.